Category Archives: Auctions

 Gallery:

-The auction ends on September 25 and the current highest bid is $25,000 USD.
+The auction ends on November 13 and the highest bid at the time of writing was USD $43,000.

 Source: Bring a Trailer